dariazhuk357/Capstone-Project-/README.md

 From the above graph it can be seen that 12PM and 6PM-8PM are the peak crime times in almost all the focus districst and the two most dangerous districts in LA.

+Which victim descents were affected the most by which crime?

 ## Machine Learning